oreillymedia/presentation-template/README.md

 This is a template for a presentation in Atlas.
 (Or, what we're calling an "Atlascast".)
 It provides the basic instructions you need to follow to make a new presentation in Atlas.

-## Installing the template into Atlas
+## Install the template into Atlas

 In this pre-release version of Atlas, the first step in using the template is to get a fresh copy of it into your GitHub account.
 To do this, you'll need to clone the repository to your local machine, like this: